 Bacteria are a type of simple, microscopic, unicellular organism.
-In 1675, Dutch scientist A van Leeuwenhoek was first discovered bacteria.
+In 1675, Dutch scientist A. van Leeuwenhoek was first discovered bacteria.
 He proved the existence of bacteria in his own made microscope and named them animalcules.

 Later, French scientist Louis Pasteur and German scientist Robert Koch proved through various experiments that bacteria are the cause of various diseases in plants and animals.

 Previously, bacteria were considered animals due to the presence of cilia in some of them.
-Later, they were included in the plant kingdom because of the cell wall present in the bacterial cell-like plant cell.
+Later, they were included in the plant kingdom because of the cell wall present in the bacterial cell, like plant cell.

 In modern times, bacteria are considered to belong to a separate kingdom called the Protista.
 They are called Protista because they are similar to unicellular fungal yeast and unicellular protozoa.

 Bacteria are unicellular, simplest, microscope organisms containing the primitive nucleus and cell wall.

 - Bacteria are the smallest and simplest microbes in cellular organisms.